 Information from the project has been used by a number of organisations whilst the use of the GIS Mapping system is potentially far reaching and wide ranging.
 The GIS mapping system can be extended into other areas e.g. inland or other coastal locations.
-There is also huge potential for other GIS layers and data to be displayed on the system e.g. upcoming Public Rights of Way network, a coasteering management layer and a Plans and Projects section showing consenting and planning within the Pembrokeshire Marine SAC.
+There is also huge potential for other GIS layers and data to be displayed on the system.
+Examples of layers added since the project inception in 2008 include Public Rights of Way network, a coasteering management layer and a Plans and Projects section showing consenting and planning within the Pembrokeshire Marine SAC.

 Management uses include being the evidence base for the Pembrokeshire Coast National Park Authority (PCNPA) Recreation Plan.
 Information from the project has also assisted in providing data for the PCNPA Enjoy Website where management issues and knowledge of capacity have proved a useful tool in drawing up messages for best practice.
 Recreation layers have been used in the Management Plan for the Carmarthen Bay and Estuaries European Marine Site.
 The project is confirmed to be part of Welsh Government’s Destination Management Toolkit looking at sustainable management of tourism destinations throughout Wales.
 It will also be used by ARCOPOL when emergency planning for coastal pollution responses.
 Used by Local Authorities in the applications to the Welsh Government for designation of bathing waters.